-We have applied to have our units listed on NASDAQ under the symbol "ERESU."
+We will apply to have our units listed on NASDAQ under the symbol "ERES.U."
 We expect that our units will be listed on NASDAQ on or promptly after the date of this prospectus.
-Following the date the shares of our Class A common stock and public warrants are eligible to trade separately, we anticipate that our Class A common stock and public warrants will be separately listed on NASDAQ under the symbols "ERES" and "ERESW," respectively.
+Following the date the shares of our Class A common stock and public warrants are eligible to trade separately, we anticipate that our Class A common stock and public warrants will be separately listed on NASDAQ under the symbols "ERES" and "ERES.W," respectively.
 We cannot guarantee that our securities will be approved for listing on NASDAQ.
 Additionally, the units will automatically separate into their component parts and will not be traded after completion of our initial business combination